Wir sind des Geyers schwarzer Haufen

-Wir sind des Geyers schwarzer Haufen (We are Geyer's Black Bunch) is an interwar-era German marching song.
-Composed during the 1920s, the lyrics of the song are sourced from the poem Ich bin der arme Konrad, written by the Bavarian poet and artillery officer Heinrich von Reder.
-The melody of the song was arranged by German songwriter and later National Socialist Fritz Sotke (1902–1970) in 1919.
-As a song about the German Peasants' War, the song lyrics are noted for their strong anti-clerical and anti-noble themes.
+Wir sind des Geyers schwarzer Haufen (lit.
+We Are Geyer's Black Bunch) is an interwar-era German marching song.
+The lyrics of the song are sourced from the poem Ich bin der arme Konrad, written by the Bavarian poet and artillery officer Heinrich von Reder in 1888.
+The melody of the song was arranged by German songwriter Fritz Sotke in 1919.
+As a song about the German Peasants' War, its lyrics are noted for their strong anti-clerical and anti-noble themes.

 History

 Socialist combined memorial for the 1525 German Peasants' War and the 1945 German Land Reform in Osterhausen, Saxony-Anhalt.
 The inscription "Die Enkel fochten's besser aus" refers to this song.

 The song's title (translates "We are Geyer's Black Bunch") and lyrics are references to Florian Geyer (1490 – 10 June 1525) and his Black Company, a heavy cavalry unit which fought on the side of the Peasants during the German Peasants' War.
 Geyer's Black Company was notorious with his contemporaries for their destruction of cathedrals, castles, and summary executions of clerics and noblemen.
 The song's lyrics capitalize on this notoriety, with references to the actions of the Black Company: "Setzt aufs Klosterdach den Roten Hahn!" ("Raise the red rooster [flames] upon the cloister roof!").

 As a song composed within the broader context of the Weimar Republic-era German Youth Movements, the song was sung by many different political groups across the political spectrum.
 The song is notable for its inclusion in the official songbook of the National People's Army of the German Democratic Republic.

 In the modern-day, Wir sind des Geyers schwarzer Haufen remains a popular song performed by various German music groups.
 Depending on the specific arrangement and performer, the lyrics of the song may be altered or weakened.
 Common substitutions include replacing the "cloister roof" with a simple "knight's roof", or even omitting certain lines entirely (e.g. "Des Edelmannes Töchterlein, heia hoho, soll heute uns’re Buhle sein").

 Notably, the antepenultimate line of the song's final stanza ("Unsre Enkel fechten's besser aus") is inscribed on a memorial commemorating the 1525 German Peasants' War and the 1945 German Land Reform, in Osterhausen near Eisleben, Saxony-Anhalt.
-The oath "Our grandchildren will fight a better fight" was seemingly fulfilled generations later, in the eyes of the memorial's designers.
+The oath "our grandchildren will fight a better fight" was seemingly fulfilled generations later, in the eyes of the memorial's designers.